nabil-boag/angular-multimocks/README.md

 ## Grunt Task

-Tempo Scenario defines a grunt task called `scenarios`, which will compile resources into an Angular module definition.
+Tempo Scenario defines a Grunt task called `scenarios`, which will compile resources into an AngularJS module definition.
 Add the Grunt task to your build and make the module a depedency in your app to enable scenarios.

 Install the module using npm: